Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - So far this season, 54.5% of New York's games (6/11) have had more combined points than Sunday's total of 45.

-- The combined points per game average of the two teams, 43.4, is 1.6 points fewer than Sunday's over/under.
+- The two teams combine to score 43.4 points per game, 1.6 less than the total in this contest.

-- This contest's over/under is 8.2 points under the 53.2 these two squads combine to give up per game in 2020.
+- The 53.2 points per game these two squads have allowed to opponents this season are 8.2 more than the 45 over/under in this contest.

-- Eagles games this season feature an average total of 48.3 points, a number 3.3 points higher than Sunday's over/under.
+- The Eagles and their opponents have scored an average of 48.3 points per game in 2020, 3.3 more than Sunday's total.

-- The 45 total in this game is 0.8 points above the 44.2 average total in Jets games this season.
+- The 44.2 PPG average total in Jets games this season is 0.8 points fewer than this game's over/under.

 Eagles stats and trends